 JEJU FOLK VILLAGE MUSEUM

 Manjanggul Cave is the longest lava tube in the world.
-This was our last destination for our first day.
+This was our last destination for our first day in Jeju Island.
 It is huge inside.
 The cave was developed for easy access.
 No crawling and climbing needed until the end.
 No need to worry if you’re afraid of the dark, there are lights built to guide tourists, which we had fun using while taking pictures.
 We paid 2000 Won for the Entrance Fee.

 Daheeyeon Garden is one of the major tea farms in Jeju Island.
 We saw a vast field of green tea plants.
 Daheeyeon Garden also has an underground cafe that offers freshly harvested tea drinks straight from the farm.
 There is also a museum/store that showcases different tea utensils and teas to purchase.

-Jeongbang Falls is a waterfall that falls directly into the ocean.
+Jeongbang Waterfall is a waterfall that falls directly into the ocean.
 How cool is that? 🙂 It is majestic!
-As we walk near the falls, I felt the mist as it touches my skin.
+As we walked near the falls, I felt the mist as it touched my skin.
 It’s like being blessed with holy water.
 It was one of the highlights of our Jeju trip.
 The entrance fee is 2,000 Won for Adults.

-After Joengbang Falls, we visited Cheonjiyeon Falls.
+After Joengbang Falls, we visited Cheonjiyeon Waterfall.
 The trail going to the falls was paved for easy access.
-Souvenir shops and parks are can be seen in the area.
+Souvenir shops and parks can be seen in the area.
 Its deep waters are known as a habitat for Mutae eels.
 The entrance fee is 2,000 Won for adults.

 Before going to our next accommodation, we visited Jeju Loveland.
 It is a sculpture park, with a theme of sex.
-From phallic statues to sculptures doing sex.
+From phallic statues to sculptures having sex.
 It is a very different park, unique and funny at the same time.
-But still, we considered it as art and acted like grown-up boys. :p Entrance fee for the park is 9,000 Won and be sure to be an adult. 😀
+But still, we considered it as art and acted like grown-up boys. :p The entrance fee for the park is 9,000 Won and be sure to be an adult. 😀

 For our first destination in Seoul, we visited Deoksugung Palace at the heart of Seoul.
 We were in time for the changing of guards held at the gate of the palace.
 The palace is owned by the kings of the Joseon Dynasty.
 The complex is huge and it also houses the National Museum of Modern and Contemporary Art.
 The entrance fee is 1,000 Won.